barkotenicholas/rolldice/README.md

 # Dice Roll Application

-This android app is used for rolling dice
+- This android app is used for rolling dice

 ---
-# preview

 ## preview
 ![ScreenShot](screenshots/one.jpg)
 ---